-TERMS AND CONDITIONS: PURCHASE AGREEMENT
+TERMS AND CONDITIONS: CUSTOMER PURCHASES

 1) PART OF PURCHASE AGREEMENT.
-The parties have agreed that Rollmeister will provide roll services for Customer.
+The parties have agreed that Rollmeister will provide roll services for Customer and/or will sell certain goods to Customer.
 The parties have also previously agreed that these Terms and Conditions will be an integrated part of all agreements between them.
 These Terms and Conditions are a material part of the Purchase Agreement.
-As used herein, the term “Purchase Agreement” shall refer to these Terms and Conditions, as well as the non-contradictory provisions of any purchase agreement, purchase order, quotation, invoice or other document into which the parties have placed the particular description of the services to be performed, the cost of the services, dates for delivery and other terms of the services requested by Customer.
+As used herein, the term “Purchase Agreement” shall refer to these Terms and Conditions, as well as the non-contradictory provisions of any purchase agreement, purchase order, quotation, invoice or other document into which the parties have placed the particular description of the goods to be sold, the services to be performed, the cost of the goods and services, dates for delivery and other terms of the goods and services requested by Customer.
 Use of the terms “herein”, “hereof, “hereto”, “hereby”, or “hereunder”, or any similar term, shall refer to the Purchase Agreement, including these Terms and Conditions.

 2) DEFINITIONS.
 For purposes of these Terms and Conditions, the following terms shall have the following meanings: